gasparian/PicsArtHack-binary-segmentation/README.md

 These results has been obtained with mobilenetV2 model.
 You can play with it too, here is it's [weights](https://drive.google.com/file/d/1mMtNNPRvc7DVC-Ozu2ne5cXaOrVNY7Dm/view?usp=sharing).

 ### 4. Environment
-For your own experimnets I highly recommend using [Deepo](https://github.com/ufoym/deepo) as a fast way to deploy universal deep-learning environment inside a Docker container.
+For your own experiments I highly recommend to use [Deepo](https://github.com/ufoym/deepo) as a fast way to deploy universal deep-learning environment inside a Docker container.
 Other dependencies can be found in `requirements.txt`.